webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

 A backend server running on HTTPS with an invalid certificate will not be accepted by default.
-If you want to, modify your config like this:
+If you want to access it anyway, modify your config like this:

 __webpack.config.js__